KushajveerSingh/notes/docs/html/html.md

     <link rel="help" href="help-page.html" />
     ```

-- `icon` - specify the favicon image which is shown in the title bar of browser, or when a website is bookmarked on desktop.
+- `icon` - specify the favicon image which is shown in the title bar of browser, or when a website is bookmarked on desktop (using SVG is preferred).

     The image can be controlled by adding the attributes